zfoo-project/zfoo/protocol/README.md

 - Default data format support eliminates the need for users to register manually.[参考类定义](src/test/java/com/zfoo/protocol/packet/ComplexObject.java)
-    - boolean，byte，short，int，long，float，double，char，String
+    - boolean，byte，short，int，long，float，double，String
-    - Boolean，Byte，Short，Integer，Long，Float，Double，Character，If it is null during serialization, a default value of 0 will be given (the default value of Character is Character.MIN VALUE)
+    - Boolean，Byte，Short，Integer，Long，Float，Double，String，If it is null during serialization, a default value will be given
     - int[]，Integer[]，If it is null, it is parsed as an array of length 0
         - Native generic List, Set, Map, deserialization return type Hash Set, Array List, Hash Map, and null pointer safe (returns a collection of size 0)